inkarkat/vim-ingo-library/README.md

   a:parameters.wildignore
 - BUG: ingo#join#\*() with a:isKeepSpace = 0 may expand a literal tab separator
   into space(s).
+- ENH: Add ingo#actions#EvaluateWithValOrFunc() variant of
+  ingo#actions#ExecuteWithValOrFunc().
+This is useful for configurations that can either be an expression (with optional v:val) or a Funcref.

 ##### 1.044   08-Apr-2022
 - Add ingo#cursor#IsBeyondEndOfLine() variant of ingo#cursor#IsAtEndOfLine().